DanielTAdd/My_Projects/README.md

 3. The CRISP-DM methodology was followed in the project

-4. EDA and prediction development of the classification model was done in R
+4. EDA and development of the classification model was done in R

 5. A python IDE was used in writing the codes for ROP prediction.